qawemlilo/nodebookmarks/README.md

 ## Bookmarks Model

-The Bookmarks Model API handles CRUD operations on bookmarks collection for logged in users (demo bookmarks being the only ones accessible to the public)

 ### Logged in users

 Logged users perform all available CRUD operations on the bookmarks collection:

-1. When they create a new bookmark
+1. When they create a new bookmark (CREATE)
 ```
 POST /bookmarks
 ```

-2. When they edit a bookmark
+2. When they edit a bookmark (UPDATE)
 ```
 PUT /bookmarks/:id
 ```

-3. When they delete a bookmark
+3. When they delete a bookmark (DELETE)
 ```
 DELETE /bookmarks/:id
 ```

-4. When they fetch bookmark
+4. When they fetch bookmarks (READ)
 ```
 GET /bookmarks
 ```